For termly curriculum information for each year group, please choose the 'Year Groups' link on the right hand side of this page.

 Curriculum planning evolves as it takes into account new initiatives and resources, and where possible, the children’s interests are taken into consideration as well as the local and wider context.
 Lessons take into account skills and knowledge, with new learning being evidenced across topics with KWL grids being used (Know, would like to know and what is learnt).
 Children respond to feedback from their teachers and each other.
 Where possible, children are given feedback during and at the end of lessons, marking work so that feedback is meaningful and immediate.
 Self and peer assessment develops confidence and a deeper understanding of the subjects covered.

 Wherever relevant and possible, we aim to enrich our curriculum with special events, workshops, guest speakers and educational visits.

 Further details regarding our curriculum provision can be found in our curriculum area on our website as well as through the curriculum information slides to parents.

 Pupil voice indicates that children enjoy their learning and are proud to represent their school.

-The impact of the curriculum is monitored though a triangulation of outcomes: making effective use of qualitative and quantitative outcomes, curriculum review, monitoring of books and displays, lesson learning walks, discussions with teaching staff, pupils, governors, MAT and parents.
+The impact of the curriculum is monitored though a triangulation of outcomes: making effective use of qualitative and quantitative outcomes, curriculum review, monitoring of books and displays, lesson learning walks, discussions with teaching staff, pupils, governors, Xavier Trust and parents.
 The school improvement plan is guided by feedback from all stakeholders on an annual basis.